 Your doctors will consider things like the size of the tumor, whether it has spread to nearby lymph nodes, and its unique biological markers.
 They also take your age and overall health into account.
 Each of these pieces of information helps them build a complete picture.
 This detailed understanding is what allows your care team to recommend a treatment plan that is tailored specifically to you.
 It’s not about comparing your journey to anyone else’s, but about finding the most effective path forward for your individual situation.

-Tumor size and grade
+How tumor size and grade affect your outlook

 Two of the first things your doctors will look at are the tumor’s size and its grade.
 The size is simply how large the tumor is, which is usually measured in centimeters.
 The grade, on the other hand, describes how the cancer cells look under a microscope compared to normal cells.
 A lower grade means the cells look more like normal breast cells and tend to grow more slowly.
 A higher grade means the cells look more abnormal and may grow more quickly.
 Both of these factors are key pieces of the puzzle that help your doctor predict the cancer’s behavior and decide on the best course of action for your treatment.